Flash Gordon: The Official Story of the Film

 Flash Gordon: The Official Story of the Film is a book by John Walsh published on November 27, 2020.
 This is a behind the scenes look at the making of the film Flash Gordon from 1980.
-Walsh had previously written Harryhausen: The Lost Movies.

 Overview

 The book features new interviews with cast and creative, including stars Sam J. Jones and Brian Blessed and director Mike Hodges, who wrote the foreword, as well as behind-the-scenes photography.

 John Walsh, film-maker and author, retrieved about 40 designs for director Nicolas Roeg's unmade version of the film from the British Film Institute archives.
 In an interview with Dalya Alberge of The Observer, Walsh describes the unseen materials from who attempted the make the film in the late 1970s: "It's public knowledge that Roeg worked on the film’s development.
 What hasn't been seen is its artwork".

 Forbidden Planet TV's Andrew Sumner interviewed Walsh about the task of tracking down the missing images for the book and why it has taken so long for the film to receive its new status as a cult classic.

-In an interview with The Book of Man, Walsh explained the difficulty of getting this book agreed for publication: "My plan to write a book about the making of the film was a long process.
-After writing Harryhausen: The Lost Movies for Titan Books, in 2019.
-I planned to follow up with a book on the making of Flash Gordon.
-Wondering why no one had thought of making this before I was confident my publisher would say yes, and they did.
-What I didn't expect was what followed.
-For years my publisher and many others had tried and failed to secure the rights to get a book about the making of the film published.
+In an interview with The Book of Man, Walsh described the difficulty of getting this book agreed for publication: "For years my publisher and many others had tried and failed to secure the rights to get a book about the making of the film published.
 I was warned by a friend who worked in as an attorney in Hollywood that the rights for the project were a hornet's nest.
 For eight months, I worked with the various rights holders and along the way, uncovered another uncomfortable truth.
 Even if I can secure the rights to pen this making-of book, there are very few images that will help tell the story or convince readers it is worth shelling out £35.00".